 [RF: The Double Dagger – requiring ingress and egress on a State Highway may be subject to challenge if the requirement is not imposed due to rational and necessary criteria, such as the county or local town roads are insufficient for the use and intensity of the proposed use.
 Such commercial uses can be disturbing to neighboring residential uses, etc. So a commercial store, yes.
 A bar or adult use, maybe not.
 This is applicable to the Delta that requires on State or County roads as well.
 I am not advising removal or change, just advising it could be subject to challenge, based upon the intensity of the proposed use.]
+Since all instances of the delta and double dagger also indicate the requirement of a SUP, I propose we leave as is.
+Any challenge to the State Highway requirement can be made during that process.

 Uses permitted in the Town of Taghkanic are subject to the Zoning Law.
 The general use regulations for each Zoning District are set forth in the “District Schedule of Use Regulations” found in Section 40-B. Please note that Section 60-E sets forth and defines a separate broad category of Home-Based Businesses.
 Any use not listed as permitted or subject to issuance of a Special Use Permit within the District Schedule of Use Regulations is prohibited in the Town of Taghkanic.